A Glimpse into The Future of Mobile App Engineering

 An uptick in instant app use has provided a purchasing boost in many markets.
-Online stores have seen instant apps provide 30% of their mobile traffic and increase purchases by more than a fifth compared to mobile web.
+Online stores have already seen instant apps provide 30% of their mobile traffic and increase purchases by more than a fifth compared to mobile web.

 In the future, expect a great deal more from instant apps as an attractive way to drive traffic and improve sales.

-By reducing the amount of code required to target multiple platforms by 50% or more, cross-platform frameworks are earning their place as a key component in the future of mobile application development.
+Reducing the amount of code required to target multiple platforms by 50% or more, cross-platform frameworks are earning their place as a key component in the future of mobile application development.

 Leading cross-platform frameworks currently transforming mobile app development include:

 If you’d like to know more about these frameworks, you can consult our guide to mobile app frameworks.
 Each of these, amongst the many additional frameworks out there, offers advantages to mobile app development which make them hard to turn down.
-In the right hands, they can reduce the time-to-market, overall costs, and marketplace segregation that often happens in native mobile applications.
+In the right hands, they can reduce the time-to-market, overall costs and marketplace segregation that often happens in native mobile applications.
 If you need help finding those right hands, tell us what you need.
 We can do the work for you and connect you with up to 5 companies within 72h that match your need- all for free.

 With ever-more complex apps and ever-increasing user expectations, cross-platform mobile app development has a large role to play in the future of mobile app development.

 Another mature technology continuing to rise in the mobile marketplace is the internet of things.
 Estimates suggest that the number of connected devices will exceed 25 billion by the end of this year and double that by the end of the decade.